filecoin-project/lotus/documentation/en/mining-lotus-seal-worker.md

 A more permissive and less secure option is to change it to `0.0.0.0`.
 This will allow anyone who can connect to your computer on that port to access the [API](https://docs.lotu.sh/en+api).
 They will still need an auth token.

-`RemoteListenAddress` must be set to an address which other nodes on your network will be able to reach
+`RemoteListenAddress` must be set to an address which other nodes on your network will be able to reach.

 Next, you will need to [create an authentication token](https://docs.lotu.sh/en+api-scripting-support#generate-a-jwt-46).
 All Lotus APIs require authentication tokens to ensure your processes are as secure against attackers attempting to make unauthenticated requests to them.